Paraphrase Mining¶

 print("{} \t\t {} \t\t Score: {:.4f}".format(sentences[i], sentences[j], score))

-• model – SentenceTransformer model for embedding computation
+model (SentenceTransformer) – SentenceTransformer model for embedding computation

-• sentences – A list of strings (texts or sentences)
+sentences (List[str]) – A list of strings (texts or sentences)

-• show_progress_bar – Plotting of a progress bar
+show_progress_bar (bool, optional) – Plotting of a progress bar.
+Defaults to False.

-• batch_size – Number of texts that are encoded simultaneously by the model
+batch_size (int, optional) – Number of texts that are encoded simultaneously by the model.
+Defaults to 32.

-• query_chunk_size – Search for most similar pairs for #query_chunk_size at the same time.
+query_chunk_size (int, optional) – Search for most similar pairs for #query_chunk_size at the same time.
 Decrease, to lower memory footprint (increases run-time).
+Defaults to 5000.

-• corpus_chunk_size – Compare a sentence simultaneously against #corpus_chunk_size other sentences.
+corpus_chunk_size (int, optional) – Compare a sentence simultaneously against #corpus_chunk_size other sentences.
 Decrease, to lower memory footprint (increases run-time).
+Defaults to 100000.

-• top_k – For each sentence, we retrieve up to top_k other sentences
+top_k (int, optional) – For each sentence, we retrieve up to top_k other sentences.
+Defaults to 100.

-• score_function – Function for computing scores.
+score_function (Callable[[Tensor, Tensor], Tensor], optional) – Function for computing scores.
 By default, cosine similarity.
+Defaults to cos_sim.

 Returns a list of triplets with the format [score, id1, id2]

-You will get for each sentence only the one most other relevant sentence.
-Note, if B is the most similar sentence for A, A must not be the most similar sentence for B. So it can happen that the returned list contains entries like (A, B) and (B, C).
+If B is the most similar sentence for A, A is not necessarily the most similar sentence for B. So it can happen that the returned list contains entries like (A, B) and (B, C).